 Could the Century Building at 10 Harrison be Queen Anne’s next city landmark?
 The Queen Anne Historical Society believes it has both architectural and historical significance.
 Designed by Arne Bystrom and James Greco, the building is one of several distinctive lower Queen Anne mid-century modern buildings.
 With the Power Control Center at 157 Roy Street and perhaps all the surviving buildings of the 1962 Century 21 World’s Fair, the Century Building documents the resistance of Pacific Northwest architects after World War II to the International Style and to the ahistorical purism its forms represent.
-The Seafirst Building opposite the public library on 4th Avenue by the Seattle architectural firm NBBJ, is a good local example of the minimalist International Style.
+The Seafirst Building opposite the Seattle Public Library on 4th Avenue by the Seattle architectural firm NBBJ, is a good local example of the minimalist International Style.

 Hidden by trees, the Century Building shows the influence of the World’s Fair designers and underscores the strong spirit of Pacific Northwest regionalism.
 Like 157 Roy St. and the Post Office building at Republican and First North, the Century Building gives up a significant portion of its site to parking.
 This sacrifice of rentable space to the car documents the apparently unresolved tension between urban and suburban design and the impact of the automobile on mid-twentieth century architecture.

 After World War II, Seattle designers worked to avoid falling totally under the influence of the International Style.
 It is as if the tobacco-leaf capitals of columns at the U. S. Capitol Building in D.C. or the exquisitely delicate American floral patterns of Louis Sullivan’s late 19th c. skyscrapers somehow grew deeper roots in Seattle than elsewhere.
 It made no difference to Seattle’s renegades Yamasaki, Lovett, Steinbrueck, Anderson or Bystrom that Mies van der Rohe, Walter Gropius and Marcel Breuer were Bauhaus refugees from Nazism or that Philip Johnson had welcomed their work on the East Coast as the cutting edge of modern architecture.